Customizing date formats

 As date and time can be broken down into individual components like month, day, year, hour, minute, etc., you can format your date or time values to only show the information you want within your charts.

-You can use these modifiers in the Pipeline using the Custom Formula option in the Calculated Column Action.
+You can use these modifiers in the Pipeline using the Custom Formula option in the Calculated Column or Edit Formula Action.
 If you want to use modifiers in your initial query against your data source, check your corresponding data source SQL syntax to make sure you’re using the correct modifier associated with that data source type.

 |%d||day of month||01-31 (up to 31 days)|

 |%H||hour||00-24 (24 hours)|

 |%j||day of year||01-366 (365 days, 366 if it’s a leap year)|